Store Hours

 The diverse topography of this area means planting times vary widely.
 Desert areas are in Zones 7-10, depending on location, and areas with more elevation are in chillier Zones 4–6.
 Both deserts and mountains can have extreme conditions, so consider indoor gardening as a strong supplement to growing outdoors if possible.

-In the desert, native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
+In the desert, native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
 Other beloved garden vegetables love the heat, like nightshades.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-Heat-resistant spring flower seeds, whether they're perennials or annuals, can also often get an indoor start.
+However, many flowers are sensitive to that much heat and sun, so research to find varieties that can handle the weather before planting outdoors.

-Check out cruciferous veggies and certain herbs if you’re ready to get planting.
-This includes broccoli, cabbage, and kale.
+Check out certain herbs and cruciferous veggies if you're ready to get planting.
+This includes broccoli, kale, and cabbage.
 Greens like artichokes, spinach, and fragrant herbs, including basil, parsley, and oregano, also don't mind an early beginning.
 In Zones 4–6, traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter start indoors under the grow lights.

 Plant Seeds Outside With Direct Sow